stisa/nwasm/README.md

 I've been writing some [notes](NOTES.md) on how (*I think*) nim compiler works and also random thoughts on how to implement the backend.

+The [TODO](TODO.md) tracks the progress through the `system.nim` file.
+My goal is to be able to compile it fully (or as much as makes sense for a browser).

 Trying out
 ----------
 - Clone: `git clone -b nwasm --single-branch https://github.com/stisa/Nim nwasm`